The Earth

 earth

-Earth is a rare and unusual place in the water exists on the surface in three states: solid, liquid and vaporous gas.
+Earth is a rare and unusual place in that water exists on the surface in three states: solid, liquid and vaporous gas.
 Because water is compounded of hydrogen and oxygen, through a rare life sparked event, oxygen is the signature element of our planet's spectrum, if we could see that from outer space.
+Our home planet, even from it's origins in the early solar system is most rare.

-Space is a largely empty–but filled with subatomic particles–area we share.
+Space is a largely empty area –but filled with subatomic particles– we share.

 “formaldehyde and hydrogen cyanide appear in interstellar space.” source